knpuniversity/blog/what-the-rest.rst

 As I understand it, it's not exactly correct to say that links are to resources.
-Of course a link has a URI, and each URI is an address to a resource, but you could (I believe), have multiple links to the same resource, simply because there are multiple actions I can take on that resource.
+Of course a link has a URI, and each URI is an address to a resource, but you could (I believe), have multiple hyperlinks to the same URI, simply because there are multiple actions I can take on that resource.
 Suppose that we go to the homepage of our API and it returns the following links (I'm using HAL to represent the links, but that's not important):